 PurposeThe purpose of the Special Collections and University Archives of the University of Mobile is to collect, preserve, organize and make available unique materials that support the teaching and research needs of the University and the community at large.
 This includes the preservation and promotion of collections that hold particular historical, religious and cultural significance to Mobile and the surrounding Gulf Coast region.

-The Jay Higginbotham collection includes a diverse selection of papers and personal correspondence of Jay Higginbotham, long-time archivist for the city of Mobile and author of several books, including Old Mobile: Fort Louis de la Louisiane, 1702-1711.
+Resources The Jay Higginbotham collection includes a diverse selection of papers and personal correspondence of Jay Higginbotham, long-time archivist for the city of Mobile and author of several books, including Old Mobile: Fort Louis de la Louisiane, 1702-1711.
 Mr. Higginbotham was also an active member in several local organizations and was the primary facilitator in securing Mobile's sister city in Cuba.
 The collection spans from 1986-2009 and contains items relating to Cuba, the League of Women Voters, the Quest for Social Justice and the Mobile Area Democratic Association.

 The University Archives contain photographs, maps, official documents and other materials relating to the history and development of the University.